FHNW-dnead/dotnetbay-fs15/README.md

 # dotnetbay - A .NET Auction Solution
 Master: [![Build status](https://ci.appveyor.com/api/projects/status/qp7ueees06ri8agu?svg=true)](https://ci.appveyor.com/project/michaelschnyder/fhnw-dotnetbay)

-A bootstrap solution to build your own basic auction portal
+A bootstrap solution to build your own basic auction portal.
+For an implementation example visit https://github.com/michaelschnyder/dotnetbay

 ## Goals
 This is the starting point for various extensions to the core business library.
 The current storage implementation is done by serializing data to json-files.
 There is no graphical user interface, just a command line.